About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 The Academy of Fellows for Teaching and Learning (AFTL) is a University of Cincinnati (UC) organization that promotes scholarly teaching and learning.
-It is affiliated with the University Center for Teaching Enhancement, the UC Blue Ash College Learning and Teaching Center, and the Provost’s Office.
-The Academy receives ten nominees for membership each year from faculty applications across all colleges of the University.
+It is affiliated with the University Center for the Enhancement of Teaching and Learning, the UC Blue Ash College Learning and Teaching Center, and the Provost’s Office.